mmuratarat/mmuratarat.github.io/_pages/faq.md

 0 & \omega_2 & \cdots & 0 \\
 \vdots & \vdots & \ddots & \vdots \\
 0 & 0 & \cdots & \omega_n \end{bmatrix} =
-\sigma^2 \Omega
+\sigma^2 W
 $$

 Under heteroskedasticity, the OLS estimator is unbiased, consistent, and asymptotically normal despite heteroskedasticity.
 However, due to the Gauss-Markov theorem, they are not efficient anymore.
 If the errors are heteroskedastic, then there is an unbiased linear estimator with a lower variance than OLS.
 The problem is, to use that estimator, we must know each individual error variance up to a multiplicative constant.
-In other words, we must know $\Omega$.
+In other words, we must know $W$.
 We usually don't.
 So there's a more efficient estimator out there, but we’re unlikely to know what it is.

 Under homoskedasticity, the variance matrix of the OLS estimator is: